-- 16. After the IC completes its inquiry, it may: - (a) Dismiss the complaint or information if it is unanimously of the opinion that the complaint or information is frivolous, vexatious, misconceived or lacking in substance;

-- (b) Refer the matter for mediation between the complainant and the doctor at the Singapore Mediation Centre, provided that both parties have indicated their willingness to go for one, if any, in writing; or - (c) Refer the matter to CCP to appoint a CC to inquire into the matter. - 17.
-After the CC completes its inquiry, it may: - (a) Dismiss the complaint; - (b) Refer the matter for mediation between the complainant and the doctor at the Singapore Mediation Centre, provided that both parties have indicated their willingness to go for one, if any, in writing; - (c) Issue the doctor with a Letter of Advice; - (d) Issue the doctor with a Letter of Warning; - (e) Direct the doctor to undergo medical or psychiatric treatment or counselling; - (f) Direct the doctor to undertake and complete specified further education or training within a specified period; and/or - (g) Direct the doctor to seek and take advice from specified person(s) on matters in relation to the management of his medical practice. - 18.
-If a complaint is found to be frivolous, vexatious, misconceived, or lacking in substance by an IC or a CC, the complainant may be ordered to pay costs for the matter to the respondent doctor under section 49 of the MRA. - 19.
-Where a CC, based on the facts and evidence before it, determines that cause of sufficient gravity for a formal inquiry exists, it may: - (a) Recommend to the SMC that a formal inquiry be held by a Disciplinary Tribunal ("DT"): or - (b) Direct the SMC to appoint a Health Committee ("HC") to hold a formal inquiry (if the complaint or information touches on the doctor's physical or mental fitness to practise). - 20.
-Please note that under section 46(9) of the MRA, a decision of the CC to direct the SMC to appoint a HC, or the SMC's decision on whether it is appropriate for a formal inquiry to be held by a DT is final.
+- 18. After the IC completes its inquiry, it may: - (a) Dismiss the complaint or information if it is unanimously of the opinion that the complaint or information is frivolous, vexatious, misconceived or lacking in substance; or - (b) Refer the matter to CCP to appoint a CC to inquire into the matter. - 19.
+After the CC completes its inquiry, it may: - (a) Dismiss the complaint; - (b) Issue the doctor with a Letter of Advice; - (c) Issue the doctor with a Letter of Warning; - (d) Direct the doctor to undergo medical or psychiatric treatment or counselling; - (e) Direct the doctor to undertake and complete specified further education or training within a specified period; and/or - (f) Direct the doctor to seek and take advice from specified person(s) on matters in relation to the management of his medical practice. - 20.
+Before the completion of the IC's/CC's inquiry, the IC/CC may also refer the matter for mediation between the complainant and the doctor at the Singapore Mediation Centre, provided that both parties have indicated their willingness to undergo mediation.
+In appropriate cases, the IC/CC may, of its own volition, refer the matter for mediation between the complainant and the doctor at the Singapore Mediation Centre. - 21.
+If a complaint is found to be frivolous, vexatious, misconceived, or lacking in substance by an IC or a CC, the complainant may be ordered to pay costs for the matter to the respondent doctor under section 49 of the MRA. - 22.
+Where a CC, based on the facts and evidence before it, determines that cause of sufficient gravity for a DT inquiry exists, it may recommend to the SMC that a DT inquiry be held. - 23.
+If the complaint or information touches on the doctor's physical or mental fitness to practise and the CC, based on the facts and evidence before it, determines that cause for a Health Committee ("HC") inquiry exists, it may direct SMC to appoint a HC to hold an inquiry. - 24.
+Please note that under section 46(9) of the MRA, a decision of the CC to direct the SMC to appoint a HC, or the SMC's decision on whether it is appropriate for a DT inquiry to be held is final.